cmdcolin/track_layout_benchmark/README.md

 ### Interval tree

-Interval tree is a interesting data structure that let's you query intervals, and we can imagine each row with it's own interval tree to query occupancy of a given genomic range.
+Interval tree is an interesting data structure that lets you query intervals, and we can imagine each row with its own interval tree to query the occupancy of a given genomic range.
 It is O(log(n)) for "queries".

 This implementation I used is similar to the granular rect layout but instead of